nitrogenlabs/lex/src/commands/storybook/storybook.docs.md

   - `port?: number` - Port number for the Storybook server
   - `quiet?: boolean` - Whether to suppress output
   - `static?: boolean` - Whether to build a static Storybook site instead of starting dev server (defaults to false)
+  - `useLexConfig?: boolean` - Whether to prefer Lex's Storybook configuration over the project's config (defaults to false)
   - `variables?: string` - JSON string of environment variables to set
 - `callback`: An optional callback function that receives the exit status code, defaults to an empty function